Is a home equity line of credit tax-deductible?

 A: One of the benefits of homeownership is the availability of a tax deduction for the interest paid on a mortgage.
 For interest paid on for many home equity lines of credit, 2017 will be the last year that interest on a home equity loan or home equity line of credit will be deductible.

 Home equity loans and taxes

-If you took out your home equity line of credit at a later date to make home improvements and it is secured by your home, it is also considered home acquisition debt and is tax-deductible.
+If you took out your home equity line of credit at a later date to make "substantial" home improvements and it is secured by your home, it is also considered home acquisition debt and is tax-deductible.

 IRS Publication 936 addresses the topic of the tax deductibility of a home equity loan and a home equity line of credit with tables and examples that could apply to your personal situation.
 You may also want to consult with a tax professional to clarify the tax-deductible status of your home equity line of credit.